 - Infectious diseases such as bacteria and fungus may cause your leaves to yellow.

 - Insect pests may suck the life out of your plants and cause yellowing.

 - Excessive fertilizer may burn the plant leaves and cause brown spots and yellowing.

 - Inadequate lighting can interfere with photosynthesis.

-- Excessive heat or cold can cause yellowing of leaves.
+- Excessive heat or cold can cause tomato plant yellowing.